m22aie201/schema-converter/README.md

 To run this web application, set Schema-Converters as the startup project.
 The application should run on url: https://localhost:7185/.

 We have also placed a sample SQL schema and data creation script in this repository (SQL\SQLScript.sql).

+Note: Please clear MongoDB database if re-running tranformation for new process to complete.